Melfort, Saskatchewan: History

 A few kilometres southeast of current location of Melfort settlers established themselves on the banks of Stoney Creek before relocation due to the surveying of the Canadian Northern Railway.

 Melfort was named to honour Mrs. Reginald Beatty (née Mary Campbell, 1856–1916), wife of one of the early settlers (1884).
 She was born on the Melfort estate, south of Oban, in Argyllshire, Scotland.

 Melfort's first post office was established August 1, 1892, in the provisional district of the North West Territories with Benjamin Rothwell as the first postmaster.

 The community became a village on November 4, 1903, and incorporated as a town July 1, 1907.
 It finally became the twelfth city of Saskatchewan on September 2, 1980.

 Three one-room school houses used the name "Melfort".
 Melfort School District No. 54, later called Tiger Lily No. 54 17, near Pleasantdale.
 (Pleasantdale post office was previously named Windgap and was located at Township 41, Range 18 west of the 2nd Meridian).
 Melfort School District No. 318 was established in 1904 at Clemens, Rural Route 1, Melfort.
 Melfort School District No. 1037 was the last one-room school house to use this name.

 Geography

-Melfort is located in the Carrot River valley which is noted for its black loamy soil and productive agricultural lands.
+Melfort is on the banks of Melfort Creek in the Carrot River Valley.
+The valley is noted for its black loamy soil and productive agricultural lands.
 The drainage region for Melfort is the Lower Saskatchewan - Nelson and the area is characterized by a prairie ecozone.
 The Tiger Hills Uplands ecozone provides rich soil to grow a diversity of crops.
 Melfort Research Farm is located south of Melfort in the Boreal Shield ecozone and the Churchill drainage basin.
 The farm's main purpose is to research crops and crop systems for northern prairie black and grey soil zones.
 The Melfort branch of the Canadian Legion has assembled a photographic display of the geographic memorials designated to honour the war dead.